zf2169/zf2169.github.io/_posts/2019-01-30-Machine-Learning-Algorithms-Summary-I.md

 **Disadvantages:**
 - For n<p case (high dimensional case), Lasso can at most select n features.

-- For usual case, where we have correlated features (usually for real word datasets, such as gene data), LASSO selects only one feature from a group of correlated features, that is, Lasso doesn't help in grouped selection.
+- For usual case, where we have correlated features (usually for real word datasets, such as gene data), Lasso selects only one feature from a group of correlated features, that is, Lasso doesn't help in grouped selection.

 - For n>p case, it is often seen that Ridge outperforms Lasso for correlated features.